JJanai/back2future/README.md

 # Back2Future: Unsupervised Learning of Multi-Frame Optical Flow with Occlusions
 The code for [Unsupervised Learning of Multi-Frame Optical Flow with Occlusions](http://www.cvlibs.net/publications/Janai2018ECCV.pdf).

-Learning to solve optical flow in an end-to-end fashion from examples is attractive as deep neural networks allow for learning more complex hierarchical flow representations directly from annotated data.
-However, training such models requires large datasets and obtaining ground truth for real images is challenging as labeling dense correspondences by hand is intractable.
 We propose a framework for **unsupervised learning of optical flow and occlusions over multiple frames**.
 Our multi-frame, occlusion-sensitive formulation outperforms existing unsupervised two-frame methods and even produces results on par with some fully supervised methods.

 More details can be found on our [Project Page](https://avg.is.tuebingen.mpg.de/research_projects/back2future).